JimDesu/basis-lang/spec.md

 The visibility rules in detail:

+- The module `Basis::Lang` (&sect;4.17) is implicitly imported into every module &mdash; the language's sole implicit import; its contents are spec-enumerated and closed to implementations.
 - A top-level declaration `D` in module `M` is visible in module `N` if and only if `N` has an `.import M` declaration (with or without aliasing).
 - Subcommand declarations (`.sub`) do not appear at module scope &mdash; they are confined to their enclosing command's body per &sect;3.12.
 - Concept members declared with `.decl` (signature-only) are visible to witness writers; concept methods declared with `.cmd` (default implementations) are visible to witness writers and to method dispatch sites.